Kikuyu people: Spirituality and religion

-Ngai – The Supreme Creator
+Concept of Ngai

-All of the Gĩkũyũ, Embu, and Kamba use the name Ngai to refer to the distant creation force who represents the head of the spiritual world and represents the first ancestor and creator of Gĩkũyũ society.
+All of the Gĩkũyũ, Embu, and Kamba use the name Ngai to refer to a supremer being, the distant creation force who represents the head of the spiritual world and represents the first ancestor and creator of Gĩkũyũ society.
 Ngai was also known as Mũrungu by the Meru and Embu tribes, or Mũlungu.
 The title Mwathani or Mwathi (the greatest ruler) comes from the word gwatha meaning to rule or reign with authority, was and is still used.
 All sacrifices to Ngai were performed under a sycamore tree (Mũkũyũ) and if one was not available, a fig tree (Mũgumo) would be used.
 The olive tree (Mũtamaiyũ) was a sacred tree for women.

 Mount Kenya and religion

-Ngai or Mwene-Nyaga is the Creator force and giver of all things.
-He created the first Gĩkũyũ communities, and provided them with all the resources necessary for life: land, rain, plants, and animals.
-Ngai cannot be seen but is manifested in the sun, moon, stars, comets and meteors, thunder and lightning, rain, rainbows, and in the great fig trees (Mugumo).
-These trees served as places of worship and sacrifice and marked the spot at Mũkũrwe Wa Nyagathanga where Gĩkũyũ and Mũmbi – the ancestors of the Gĩkũyũ in the oral legend – first settled.
+In Gĩkũyũ tradition, Ngai (also known as Mwene-Nyaga) is identified as the creator and the source of all natural resources and provides all the resources necessary for life: land, rain, plants, and animals.
+While described as invisible, Ngai is believed to manifest through celestial bodies and natural phenomena such as thunder, lightning, rainbows, comets and meteors, and in the great fig trees (Mugumo).
+The Mugumo (fig tree) is regarded as a sacred site for worship and sacrifice, specifically marking Mũkũrwe Wa Nyagathanga, the site where oral legend maintains the ancestors Gĩkũyũ and Mũmbi first settled.
 Ngai has human characteristics, and although some say that he lives in the sky or in the clouds, Gĩkũyũ lore also says that Ngai comes to earth from time to time to inspect it, bestow blessings, and mete out punishment.
-When he comes, Ngai rests on Mount Kenya (Kīrīnyaga) and Kilimambogo (kĩrĩma kĩa njahĩ).
-Thunder is interpreted to be the movement of Ngai and lightning is the weapon used by Ngai to clear the way when moving from one sacred place to another.
-Some people believe that Ngai's abode is on Mount Kenya.
-In one legend Ngai made the mountain his resting place while on an inspection tour of earth.
-Ngai then took the first man, Gikuyu, to the top to point out the beauty of the land he was giving him.
+In Gĩkũyũ tradition, Mount Kenya is a site of central spiritual significance and divine manifestation.

+Historical and linguistic evidence also indicates that some parts of Mount Kenya region have been home to various communities over millennia, including Nilotic, Cushitic, and ancient hunter-gatherer groups—such as the Ogiek and those referred to in oral history as the Gumba.
+The Gĩkũyũ, a Bantu-speaking group, established their presence in the central highlands through a long-term process of migration, interaction, and cultural exchange with these established populations.
+Today, the mountain remains a shared sacred landmark for several ethnic groups, each maintaining distinct cultural and religious associations with the site.

-Philosophy of the Traditional Kikuyu Religion
+Philosophy of the traditional Kikuyu religion

 The cardinal points in this Traditional Gĩkũyũ Religion Philosophy were squarely based on the general Bantu peoples thought as follows: